-Today I was on the phone with a client discussing brand guidelines and the challenges of policing them as an in-house marketing department within a large institution.
+Today I was on the phone with a client discussing brand design guidelines and the challenges of policing them as an in-house marketing department within a large institution.
 I mentioned that I had created a “bevel and emboss” version of their logo to hang up as a joke in their design department.
 For those of you who like this look…for the love of Zeus, please keep reading.
 For those of you who proudly claim a career in design, finish cringing and also keep reading.

 Ironically, Photoshop just celebrated its 30-year anniversary.
 Adobe licensed the first version in 1988 and released Photoshop 1.0, exclusively for Macintosh, to the public in 1990.
 With the introduction of this cutting-edge (albeit expensive) software, photos could be digitally manipulated, edited and color retouched with the click of a button.
 Mind-blowing technology in a world where photo retouching cost $300/hour.
 Suddenly, that expensive software seemed a bit more reasonable.